mayankpahadia1993/ContigValidator/README.md

 FILENAME	Align Percentage	BWA Percentage	Percentage of Kmers from Reference File in Input File	Percentage of Kmers from Input File in Reference File test/reads.fa	22.136	100.00%	100.0%	1.27982540829%

-The output has 5 columns - Filename, Align Percentage, BWA Percentage, Percentage of Kmers from Reference File in Input File and Percentage of Kmers from Input File in Reference File
+The output has 5 columns -

 	a.
 Filename - This column has the name of the input files(reads/contigs).

 	b.
 Align Percentage - This column has the align percentage calculated using simple exact matching.

 	c.
 BWA Percentage - This column has the align percentage calculated using BWA MEM.

 	d.
 Percentage of Kmers from Reference File in Input File - This column has the percentage of kmers common from the reference file in the input file.

 	e.
 Percentage of Kmers from Input File in Reference File - This column has the percentage of kmers common from the input file in the reference file.